That dollar amount results from a 13.2% gain from $1.55 billion 5 years earlier in 2020.

 Below are exports from Mauritius that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Mauritius’ goods trail Mauritian importer spending on foreign products.

-Mauritius has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related products category, particularly for processed petroleum oils, petroleum gas and coal.
+Mauritius has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related products category, historically for processed petroleum oils, petroleum gas and coal.

 Mauritian Export Companies